bensmus/Astro-Robotics-Software/README.md

 - simulator.py is a simulator that creates obstacles and allows you to test a rover algorithm specified in rover.py

 ## Current progress
-- Basics work
+- Basic wayfinding works

 ![](simple_finding.gif)

+ - Black rectangles: obstacles
-    - The blue points are the points that the rover knows about
+ - Pink path: path of the rover
+ - Blue outlines: rover has scanned these obstacle sections
+ - Brown points: starting position
+ - Green points: destination position

 ## Issues
 - Gets stuck in corners really often